 In order to ensure an organization is not vulnerable to attacks, every possible hole and shortcoming must be addressed.
 Therefore, every single endpoint must be, and remain, secured at all times.

-First, the organization should be aware of who possess and uses each endpoint.
+First, the organization should know who possesses and uses each endpoint.
 If two employees share the same personal device (like a home computer), both users must be identified.
-To continue with the home computer example, the organization must also track where the endpoint is located and what kind of data/websites it can access.
-If an employee cannot use a specific range of websites while at work, they should not be able to access said range while using a home computer that is connected to the same corporate network.
+To continue with the home computer example, the organization must also track where the endpoint is located and what kind of data/websites it can access if an employee cannot use a specific range of websites while at work, they should not be able to access said range while using a home computer that is connected to the same corporate network.
 Therefore, organizations should be blocking unauthorized websites.
 Given the need to control who accesses the home computer’s portal to the corporate network, the organization must also authenticate and limit user logins.

 Malware can enter through the most inconspicuous of ways.
 Users can accidentally become victims of attacks by downloading unsafe applications.
 Therefore, there must also be limits on the applications that can be used by each personal device.
 To go back to the home computer, said device must be restricted from downloading malicious applications that have not been permitted for use by the organization’s security team.

-One of the most important aspects of endpoint security is the detection, management, and response to potential threats and attacks.
+One of the most important aspects of endpoint security is detecting, managing, and responding to potential threats and attacks.
 Advanced computing systems can be used to detect suspicious activity occurring on personal devices.
-If an endpoint has received a phishing email, is exposed to a virus, has been penetrated by malware, or any other host of attacks, the security team must receive an immediate notification.
+If an endpoint has received a phishing email, is exposed to a virus, has been penetrated by malware, or any other host of attacks, the security team must receive immediate notification.
 This must be at a scale that meets the organization’s needs.

 Furthermore, if an attack takes place or is ongoing, the team and the endpoint security must have in place methods and procedures to respond and defend against threats.
 As well if data is lost, ensure it was encrypted in the first place.
 By having a robust endpoint security system in place, every user (and the organization) can be more secure.